 BY SAMANTHA PAIGE ROSEN

 Getting a tattoo is typically a choice.
 Perhaps it’s a memory of someone’s best day or a reminder of strength after their worst.
-For victims of sex trafficking, tattoos—a form of branding by their pimps—are scars of abuse.
+For kids who have been exploited by sex traffickers, tattoos—a form of branding by their pimps—are scars of abuse.

-Stuart Kaplan (Res ’84) strives to give victims a physically clean slate by removing their brandings.
+Stuart Kaplan (Res ’84) strives to give exploited youth a physically clean slate by removing their brandings.
 For three decades, Kaplan, a clinical assistant professor of medicine and dermatology at the UCLA Geffen School of Medicine, has volunteered with Children of the Night, a nonprofit that helps sexually exploited children.
-According to the National Center for Missing and Exploited Children, the average age of child sex-trafficking victims is 15.
+According to the National Center for Missing and Exploited Children, the average age of children ensnared by sex-traffickers is 15.
 “These girls have the emotional scars,” Kaplan says, “and then they have physical manifestations of these scars.”

 Kaplan sees up to four Children of the Night patients per week.
 Each tattoo can take up to 10 treatments to remove, depending on the color, amount of ink and whether the tattoo was done professionally.
 The protocol is to use a laser to gradually break the ink particles into smaller pieces until they can be absorbed by the body’s white blood cells.